tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 \end{align}
 \\]

-This leads to both Alice and Bob calculation the following "shared" values:
+This leads to both Alice and Bob calculating the following "shared" values:

 \\[
 \begin{align}